jhucsf/fall2024/index.md

 ## News

+* **Sep 23** — Exam 1 will take place in class on Monday, Sep 30th.
+  The exam is closed book/closed notes, no electronics.
+Review materials are available on the [Resources](resources.html) page.
+Class on Friday, Sep 27th will be used as a review session (please bring questions!)
 * **Sep 20** — In order to give you time to consider feedback from Assignment 1 MS2 grading (which will be released soon), we have moved the due date for [Assignment 2](assign/assign02.html) MS1 to Monday, Sept 23rd.
 Note that the due